YCHstudio/Lux/README.md

 # Lux

-This Program gets color data using modified "dynamic-theme" file then changes Windows' theme color by changing Regedit value.
+This Program gets color data using modified "dynamic-theme" file then changes Windows' theme color by changing Regedit values.

 ### DISCLAIMER : This program -as explained above- works by editing Regedit values.
 Use with discretion only.